67th Allegany Nature Pilgrimage

 Join Allegany State Park for a special evening with guest presenter Michelle Miller, Mohawk-Turtle, at Camp Allegany on November 15th, starting at 5:30pm.
 Experience the tradition of cooking over the coals, a practice the Seneca have embraced for centuries.
 Enjoy delicious food, captivating stories, and a walk under the Beaver Full Moon, all while celebrating Indigenous identity and culture.

-Visit the Fannie Bartlett House on August 16th for their "Pie on the Porch" event!
-They will have 10 pie themed raffle baskets included a Cutco pie server in each basket!
+Visit the Fannie Bartlett House for their "Pie on the Porch" event!
+They will have pie-themed raffle baskets!

 This Queen Anne-style house was originally built in 1881 by George Foreman, and purchased in 1891 by Frank and Fannie Bartlett for $15,000, a hefty sum for that time, he said.
 The house features nine rooms decorated in turn-of-the-century Victoriana and seven fireplaces, each different in design and composition.